aws-samples/aws-modernization-with-pulumi/content/25_cloud_engineering_java/20_getting_started_with_pulumi/20_provisioning_infrastructure.md

 aws s3 ls $(pulumi stack output bucket_name)
 ```

-Note that the bucket is currently empty.
+Note that the bucket is currently empty, so you get a blank output without an error.